-- 1. Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole; or - 2.
-Specific policies in the NPPF indicate that development should be restricted. - 2.02 Havant Borough Council prides itself on being 'open for business' and the presumption in favour of sustainable development is at the heart of this Allocations Plan.
+- 1. Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole: or - 2.
+Specific policies in the NPPF indicate that development should be restricted. - 2.02 Policy AL1 is a model policy provided by the Planning Inspectorate for inclusion in all local plans to ensure they positively reflect the National Planning Policy Framework's presumption in favour of sustainable development.
+The supporting text to this policy was added by the Council to explain the meaning of the policy in more detail. - 2.03 Havant Borough Council prides itself on being 'open for business' and the presumption in favour of sustainable development is at the heart of this Allocations Plan.
 This is consistent with government policy set out in the NPPF.
 The Council will seek to balance the three core elements of sustainable development environmental, social and economic issues in all its planning decisions.
-To this end, it will continue to work proactively with developers, landowners, statutory consultees and the local community at all stages of the development process to ensure that the best quality development is achieved in the right place and at the right time. - 2.03 Planning applications that accord with all relevant local plan policies will be approved without delay unless material considerations indicate otherwise.
-Examples of material considerations are loss of light and overshadowing.
-The loss of a view or a perceived loss of property value are not material considerations.
+To this end, it will continue to work proactively with developers, landowners, statutory consultees and the local community at all stages of the development process to ensure that the best quality development is achieved in the right place and at the right time.
+Information on how the council engaged with the local community on plan making and decision making is set out in the council's Statement of Community Involvement (SCI). - 2.04 Planning applications that accord with all relevant local plan policies will be approved without delay unless material considerations indicate otherwise.
 More detail on material considerations is set out in the Havant Borough Statement of Community Involvement.
-However, it should be noted that there is no legal definition of a 'material consideration' and that its meaning and application are decided by case law. - 2.04 At the heart of the NPPF is a presumption in favour of sustainable development.
+However, it should be noted that there is no legal definition of a 'material consideration' and that its meaning and application are decided by case law. - 2.05 At the heart of the NPPF is a presumption in favour of sustainable development.
 This means that local authorities should positively seek opportunities to meet the development needs of their area and that local plans should meet objectively assessed needs, unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits or where specific policies in the NPPF indicate development should be restricted.
 Examples of such a restriction relates to sites protected under the Birds and Habitats Directives and/or designated as Sites of Special Scientific Interest, Local Green Spaces, Chichester Harbour Area of Outstanding Natural Beauty, designated heritage assets and locations at risk of flooding or coastal erosion.